firefly-iii/docs/new-docs/advanced-concepts/bills.md

 Once you have created a bill, Firefly III will suggest that you create a new rule that will match the bill.
 This rule is auto-filled to trigger on obvious things like the amount of the bill and the description you entered.
 Make sure you fine-tune the rule so any new transactions will auto-match the rule.

-When you create a transaction with the following properties, it will match to the example you see above.
+When you create a transaction with the following properties, it will match to the preceding example.

 * Amount more than: 700
 * Amount less than: 800